Guidebolt/knowledge/docs/meta/knowledge-theory.md

 # Knowledge Theory

-Revision: 2020-06-21
+Revision: 2020-07-12

-Purpose: Learn about learning.

-Knowledge Type: Preparation

-## Fundamentals
+## Goal of this Document

+A versatile examination of the thinking process to better grasp and wield the truth.

-### Truth
+## Truth

 Information drives every thought, decision, and action.
 In our increasingly complex world where logic and trust are hard to weave confidently, it is easy to be misled by noise, incur unknown risks, and waste valuable resources.
 Truth is the fundamental solution.